mocks-server/website/versioned_docs/version-1.6.0/advanced-developing-plugins.md

 #### `init(core)`

-This method will be called when mocks server settings are ready.
+This method will be called when Mocks Server settings are ready.
 Here you already can access to the `core.settings` to get the user options, and act in consequence.
-Here you should also add your listeners to the core events, such as `core.onChangeSettings`, `core.onLoadMocks`, etc.
+Here you should also add your listeners to the core events, such as `core.onChangeSettings`, `core.onChangeMocks`, etc.

 #### `start(core)`

-When this method is called, the mocks server is already started and listening to requests, and the files watcher is observing for changes too.
+When this method is called, the Mocks Server is already started and listening to requests, and the files watcher is observing for changes too.

 ### Example